This subject is featured in Issue #1 of The Luminous Landscape Video Journal

 I thus looked for a place which I could go to which would be both scenic in the snow and paved so I wouldn't get struck.
 Monument Valley seemed the only and best possibility.
 I made it there around midnight with the valley filled with dense fog and with snow coming down.
 I ended up spending three days there, camping in my truck in the parking lot on the main overlook as the campground was closed.
 There were no tour organizer trailers at the overlook parking lot then and nobody came to ask me anything.
 I would go to the visitor center each morning and get warm coffee and beside that I kept to myself.
 A couple of dogs adopted me and as I had plenty of food and warm equipment I just waited out the storm.
 At times the weather would clear up for a few seconds but never enough to give me time to photograph.
 I took hikes in the valley, starting on parking lot, and got lost in the fog a couple of times.

-This photograph was taken with a Hasselblad SWC camera with the attached 38mm Biogon lens, during a January snowstorm in 1997.
+This photograph was taken with a Hasselblad SWC camera with the attached 38mm Biogon lens, during a January snowstorm.
 Living in Chinle affords me privileged access to Canyon de Chelly and in the winter I watch-out for snowstorms as they bring uncommon and photogenic weather conditions with them.

 On that day a snowstorm developed during the daytime, not a common situations as many take place at night .
 We thus headed for Spider Rock overlook in very wet snow conditions, with the truck in 4WD on the pavement as the roads are not cleared and thus quite dangerous.
 At Spider Rock we worked under wet snow and were drenched quite rapidly.
 Ironically it was this wet snow which got the shot, since the snow struck heavily to the branches of the dead tree.
 I had to use the wide angle camera to get the frame I wanted.
 I tried two different compositions, one square, and one horizontal using a fish eye lens on my 35mm Olympus.
 The square version is my favorite and has become a best seller.
 Although I offer both the square and horizontal versions, as many people like both, and will buy a copy of each!